Expect More Chaos if the Fed Can’t Fix the Yield Curve

 So, today, we’ll take a look at why inverted yield curves are “bad,” what caused the spike in the 10-year Treasury yield and what the Fed can do to not only bring the yield down but un-invert the yield curve.

-Plus, I’ve scheduled a special Election Shock Summit for next Wednesday, April 10, at 8 p.m.
+Plus, I’ve scheduled a special Election Shock Summit tonight, April 10, at 8 p.m.
 Eastern time, where a special guest and I will go over how to best position your portfolio for profits before May 1… because there’s no guarantee the Fed can un-invert the yield curve.
 I’ll tell you more about that event below (though you can reserve your seat now by clicking here).

 But first, let’s take a deeper dive into Treasury yields.

-Note: Editor’s Note: Eric here.
-Tonight at 8 p.m.
-Eastern time, my InvestorPlace colleague Louis Navellier is holding an Election Shock Summit to show you how to survive – and profit from – the chaos that the Federal Open Market Committee (FOMC) meeting may trigger.
-Sign up and reserve your spot for the event here.
-It’s only a few hours away.